 work has the meaning given in section 75.

-(2) A person responsible for work that requires the removal of a fence, wall, gate or other barrier that is part of the enclosure for a private swimming pool must ensure that an alternative enclosure that complies with regulation 50 is installed or provided for any period during which the fence, wall, gate or barrier is removed.
+(2) A person responsible for work that requires the removal of a fence, wall, gate or other component that is part of a barrier to a private swimming pool must ensure that an alternative barrier that complies with regulation 50 is installed or provided for any period during which the fence, wall, gate or component is removed.

 [Regulation 54A inserted in Gazette 24 Apr 2014 p.
-1140.]
+1140; amended in Gazette 15 Apr 2016 p.
+1171.]

 54. Transitional provisions — persons authorised to carry out inspections of private swimming pools